-- In the 2017-2018 school year, 20,595 students met eligibility as a student with ASD and were enrolled in Michigan schools (Michigan Department of Education)
+- In the 2017-2018 school year, 20,595 students met eligibility as a student with ASD and were enrolled in Michigan schools (Michigan Department of Education).

-- 1 in 68 children in the United State has ASD (Centers for Disease Control and Prevention).
+- 1 in 59 children in the United State has ASD (Centers for Disease Control and Prevention).

 - ASD occurs in all racial, ethnic and socioeconomic groups (Centers for Disease Control and Prevention).

-- 65% of parents reported their child with ASD had been bullied (National Autism Association)
+- 63% of parents reported their child with ASD had been bullied (National Autism Association).